-Deliverable Deliverable Description Reporting Procedures and Due Dates Somotiusio Processes to manage and support an independent Data and Safety Monitoring Board (DSMB) DSMB Charter DSMB template reports and DSMB reports Draft and Final Tables, Listings, and Figures (TLFs), ad hoc TLFs Plan for notifying participants of his/her treatment assignment Essential Regulatory Documents that demonstrate compliance with the standards of ICH E6 (R2) Good Clinical Practice and with all applicable regulatory requirements Pharmacy Manual Topoling Froduction and Dut Dutter The Performer must make arrangements for up to four (4) BARDA representative(s) to be present during clinical site monitoring visits.
-5.3 ClinicalTrials.Gov Posting and Results Reporting Per clinicaltrials.gov registration and reporting requirements.
-Performer must post results: 3 months from any interim analysis 3 months from primary analysis 3 months from final analysis 5.4 Draft and Final Clinical Study Report(s) Performer must provide Draft and Final Clinical Study Reports to BARDA for review and comment.
-Draft report due within 45 calendar days after completion of analysis and at least 15 business days prior to submission to FDA The Performer must submit Subcontractor-prepared reports received by the Performer to the PAR and AO for review and comment no later than 5 business days after receipt by Performer The Government will provide written comments to the Draft Report for Clinical Study Reports within 15 business days after the submission Final report due 30 calendar days after receiving comments on the Draft Final Report for Clinical Trial; If corrective action is recommended, Performer must address all concerns raised by BARDA in writing Performer must consider revising reports to address BARDA's recommendations prior to FDA submission 5.5 Project-Specific First Site Activated for First Subject First Visit Performer should have all pre-study planning complete and be ready to enroll subjects.
-After IND is in effect, within five days of IRB approval 5.6 Clinical Report During Active Enrollment Periods 2 The Performer must submit daily the data specs during active clinical trial enrollment.
-Clinical Report submission must be by electronic transfer, e.g., from Performer Electronic Data Capture (EDC) system/Interactive Voice Response System (IVRS) to USG.
-Performer must submit, in a format and to a location agreed to by BARDA, data specs on a daily basis starting when first subject is enrolled and ending when last subject is enrolled.
-5.7 Access to Electronic Systems Used in Trial Conduct The Performer must provide access to systems used in trial conduct.
-Due within 20 calendar days of PAR request, no later than ten calendar days prior to first site activated
+Deliverable Deliverable Description Reporting Procedures and Due Dates Deliverable SAE Reconciliation SOP (if safety database separate from clinical database) Processes to manage and support an independent Data and Safety Monitoring Board (DSMB) DSMB Charter DSMB template reports and DSMB reports Draft and Final Tables, Listings, and Figures (TLFs), ad hoc TLFs Plan for notifying participants of his/her treatment assignment Essential Regulatory Documents that demonstrate compliance with the standards of ICH E6 (R2) Good Clinical Practice and with all applicable regulatory requirements Pharmacy Manual The Project Awardee must make arrangements for up to four • Final TLFs must be submitted to the PAR within 3 weeks after database lock.
+(4) BARDA representative(s) to be present during clinical site monitoring visits.
+Project Awardee must post results: 5.3 ClinicalTrials.Gov Posting and Results Reporting Per clinicaltrials.gov registration and reporting requirements.
+3 months from any interim analysis 3 months from primary analysis 3 months from final analysis 5.4 Draft and Final Clinical Study Report(s) Project Awardee must provide Draft and Final Clinical Study Reports to BARDA for review and comment.
+Draft report due within 45 calendar days after completion of analysis and at least 15 business days prior to submission to FDA The Project Awardee must submit Subawardee-prepared reports received by the Project Awardee to the PAR and OTAO for review and comment no later than 5 business days after receipt by Project Awardee The Government will provide written comments to the Draft Report for Clinical Study Reports within 15 business days after the submission Final report due 30 calendar days after receiving comments on the Draft Final Report for Clinical Trial; If corrective action is recommended, Project Awardee must address all concerns raised by BARDA in writing Project Awardee must consider revising reports to address BARDA's recommendations prior to FDA submission 5.5 Project-Specific First Site Activated for First Subject First Visit Project Awardee should have all pre-study planning complete and be ready to enroll subjects.
+After IND is in effect, within 5 calendar days of IRB approval 5.6 Clinical Report During Active Enrollment Periods 2 The Project Awardee must submit daily the data specs during active clinical trial enrollment.
+Clinical Report submission must be by electronic transfer, e.g., from Project Awardee Electronic Data Capture (EDC) system/Interactive Voice Response System (IVRS) to USG.
+Project Awardee must submit, in a format and to a location agreed to by BARDA, data specs on a daily basis starting when first subject is enrolled and ending when last subject is enrolled.

-2 Note that this may be modified to daily, weekly, monthly, etc., reporting as required by the PCT.
+2 Note that this may be modified to daily, weekly, monthly, etc., reporting as required by the PAR.